Broccode/acci_eaf/docs/epic-2.6.md

        configuration, and boilerplate for local NATS/PostgreSQL connection (via Docker Compose references), so I can bypass manual boilerplate and immediately start developing domain-specific logic according to EAF best practices.
-     - **Acceptance Criteria:**
-       1. CLI command `eaf generate service <service-name>` creates a new Gradle sub-project within the `apps/` or `libs/` directory of the Nx monorepo, as specified by user or EAF convention.
-       2. The generated service includes a `build.gradle.kts` with necessary Kotlin, Spring Boot (version aligned with EAF), core EAF SDK dependencies (e.g., `eaf-core`, `eaf-eventing-sdk`, `eaf-eventsourcing-sdk`), and testing dependencies (JUnit 5, MockK, ArchUnit).
-       3. The generated directory structure includes `src/main/kotlin` and `src/test/kotlin` with placeholders for `domain/model`, `domain/port`, `application/service`,
-          `application/port/in`, `application/port/out`, `infrastructure/adapter/in/web` (with a
-          sample Hilla endpoint or Spring Controller), `infrastructure/adapter/out/persistence` (with a sample repository port implementation).
+     - **Acceptance Criteria:** 1.
+CLI command `eaf generate service <service-name>` creates a new Gradle sub-project within the `apps/` or `libs/` directory of the Nx monorepo, as specified by user or EAF convention.
+2. The generated service includes a `build.gradle.kts` with necessary Kotlin, Spring Boot dependencies using centralized dependency version management (version aligned with EAF), core EAF SDK dependencies (e.g., `eaf-core`, `eaf-eventing-sdk`, `eaf-eventsourcing-sdk`), and testing dependencies (JUnit 5, MockK, ArchUnit).
+3. The generated directory structure includes `src/main/kotlin` and `src/test/kotlin` with placeholders for `domain/model`, `domain/port`, `application/service`, `application/port/in`, `application/port/out`, `infrastructure/adapter/in/web` (with a sample Hilla endpoint or Spring Controller), `infrastructure/adapter/out/persistence` (with a sample repository port implementation).
 4. A basic TDD setup is present: `src/test/kotlin` directory with example unit tests for a sample application service and an ArchUnit test class placeholder with example rules.
 5. A main application class for Spring Boot (e.g., `@SpringBootApplication`) is generated.
 6. Spotless configuration is included and applied in the `build.gradle.kts`.
+7.
-       7. Example `application.yml` or `.properties` files include placeholders and comments for connecting to local NATS and PostgreSQL instances (referencing connection details for the EAF standard Docker Compose setup).
+       Example `application.yml` or `.properties` files include placeholders and comments for connecting to local NATS and PostgreSQL instances (referencing connection details for the EAF standard Docker Compose setup).
 8. The new module is correctly registered in the root `settings.gradle.kts` and its `project.json` for Nx is generated with basic build/serve/test targets.
   2. **Story 2.6.2: Generate Core CQRS/ES Components within a Service via CLI**
      - As a Backend Developer (Majlinda), I want to use the ACCI EAF CLI to generate boilerplate code for common CQRS/ES components (specifically Aggregates, Commands, Domain Events, and